Home

 Hardness No

-One great thing about avocado oil... it has an extremely high percentage of unsaponifiables - molecules that do not take place in saponification.
+A great thing about avocado oil... and one of the reasons it is such a popular soap making oil is that it has an extremely high percentage of unsaponifiables - molecules that do not take place in saponification.
 In most cases, this is good for soap making because many of the beneficial components of this ingredient will not combine with the caustic lye to form soap but will remain intact throughout the soap making process and within the final product.

-How much avocado oil should you use?
+How much avocado oil should you use in your recipe?
 Well, there's a pretty large range and as with most things in soap making, no steadfast rule.
 In fact, I know of a recipe where avocado oil takes up 45% of the oils used.
 At first I thought this would be too much, but apparently it turns out great!
 Obviously, you can also use much smaller amounts and still see its attributes within your soap.

 Click here for a great avocado soap recipe!
 (Coming Soon)!